 - B. Examine the organization of the paragraph.
 Respond to the questions and statements below.
 Compare your answers with a partner. - 1.
-Circle the topic and underline the controlling idea in the topic sentence. - 2.
-Read the second sentence.
-What do you expect the supporting details to describe? - 3.
-Cross out any details that do not support the topic sentence. - 4.
+Circle the topic and underline the controlling idea in the topic sentence.

+2. Read the second sentence.
+What do you expect the supporting details to describe?
+2 Construction of details that do not support the tonic contains

+- 3. Cross out any details that do not support the topic sentence. - 4.
 Underline the concluding sentence.
 Does it restate the topic? - 5.
 What does the writer add to the concluding sentence that is not in the topic sentence?